On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems

 \begin{remark} Extending previous work from normed spaces to metric spaces is of particular relevance in imaging applications.
 In fact, the $\ell^2$ or $\ell^1$ norm are not the only candidates considered for image quality assessment.
-A prominent example is the structural similarity index (SSI), firstly proposed to assess image quality in \cite{wang2004image}, does not constitute a norm but can rather be related to a metric \cite{brunet2011mathematical}. \end{remark}
+A prominent example is the structural similarity index (SSI), firstly proposed to assess image quality in \cite{wang2004image}, does not constitute a norm but can rather be related to a metric \cite{brunet2011mathematical}.
+Note that the proposed framework encompasses all metrics, except trivial degenerate metrics. \end{remark}

-\begin{remark}[{\bf Multi-valued decoders, computability and randomised algorithms}] Many of the decoders provided in theory will not be computable, as the phenomenon of generalised hardness of approximation \cite{comp_stable_NN22, opt_big, gazdag2022generalised, AIM, paradox22} -- within the Solvability Complexity Index (SCI) hierarchy \cite{Hansen_JAMS, Ben_Artzi2022, SCI, Colbrook_2019, Matt1} -- happen in many inverse problems.
+\begin{remark}[{\bf Set-valued decoders, computability and randomised algorithms}] Many of the decoders provided in theory will not be computable, as the phenomenon of generalised hardness of approximation \cite{comp_stable_NN22, opt_big, gazdag2022generalised, AIM, paradox22} -- within the Solvability Complexity Index (SCI) hierarchy \cite{Hansen_JAMS, Ben_Artzi2022, SCI, Colbrook_2019, Matt1} -- happen in many inverse problems.
 This includes a wide range of neural network decoders, as well as compressed sensing decoders.
 Typically, they can only be computed to a certain accuracy $\epsilon_0 > 0$, referred to as the approximation threshold, and it is the size of the approximation threshold that determines if the decoder can be used in practice.
-However, as demonstrated in \cite{opt_big}, when the decoder is multi-valued, randomised algorithms may actually help mitigating the non-computability.
-This is only possible for multi-valued decoders, as single-valued decoders that are non-computable will have no help from randomised algorithms \cite{LeeuwMooreShannonShapiro, opt_big}. \end{remark}
+However, as demonstrated in \cite{opt_big}, when the decoder is set-valued, randomised algorithms may actually help mitigating the non-computability.
+This is only possible for set-valued decoders, as single-valued decoders that are non-computable will have no help from randomised algorithms \cite{LeeuwMooreShannonShapiro, opt_big}. \end{remark}